Zineddine-Rebbouh/real-estate-applicaiton/README.md

 Ordered by dependency, based on the current state of the schema, mock UI, and installed-but-unused dependencies:

-1. **Domain schema** — design `Location / Property / Tenant / Manager / Lease / Application / Payment` models and migrate.
+1. **Domain schema**, design `Location / Property / Tenant / Manager / Lease / Application / Payment` models and migrate.
-2. **Fix the seeder** — rewrite `seed.ts` to match the new schema.
+2. **Fix the seeder**, rewrite `seed.ts` to match the new schema.
-3. **Property APIs** — listing search/filter + detail endpoints, replacing `MOCK_RENTALS` with real RTK Query calls.
+3. **Property APIs**, listing search/filter + detail endpoints, replacing `MOCK_RENTALS` with real RTK Query calls.
-4. **Favorites & applications** — persistence and a manager review flow.
+4. **Favorites & applications**, persistence and a manager review flow.
-5. **Leases, residence, billing, payments** — connect the existing dashboard UI to real data and pick a payment gateway.
+5. **Leases, residence, billing, payments**, connect the existing dashboard UI to real data and pick a payment gateway.
-6. **Uploads** — wire Multer + S3 to the existing property-creation form and FilePond UI.
+6. **Uploads**, wire Multer + S3 to the existing property-creation form and FilePond UI.
-7. **Live maps** — connect Mapbox GL using the lat/lng already present in the mock data.
+7. **Live maps**, connect Mapbox GL using the lat/lng already present in the mock data.
-8. **Manager role** — enable manager signup/assignment and a manager dashboard.
+8. **Manager role**, enable manager signup/assignment and a manager dashboard.
-9. **Hygiene & testing** — remove duplicate/dead files, add test coverage, document deployment.
+9. **Hygiene & testing**, remove duplicate/dead files, add test coverage, document deployment.

 ## License

-No license has been set for this repository yet — all rights reserved by default until one is added.
+No license has been set for this repository yet, all rights reserved by default until one is added.